Resource calendars give you a bird's eye view of your team capacity, so you can plan project work with accuracy.

 If you have regular team meetings or you want to block out specific spots on your calendar, you can do so by setting up a recurring event.
 After you hit save, the meeting or block of time will be automatically updated across in your calendar.

-The problem that team leaders run into using an app like Google Calendar is that if everyone has separate resource calendars, it's difficult to get a truly accurate overview of who has space on their schedule to take on more assignments and who is up against it.
+The problem that team leaders run into using an app like Google Calendar is that if everyone has separate resource calendars (sometimes even different work schedules), it's difficult to get a truly accurate overview of who has space on their schedule to take on more assignments and who is up against it.

 You can have your team set weekly alerts to remind them to update their resource calendar to reflect their schedule, holidays, etc., and you can also hold weekly meetings (like the team at Dynamo) to sync up your calendars and see how everyone's workload is trending for the following week and have a workload management strategy.